Marin County Girl Scout Day Camp

 At 3pm, everyone gathers back at the fire circle for more singing and a ceremony where the flag is retired.
 Then everyone gets on the busses and heads home while singing all the new songs they've learned!

-∗ OVERNIGHT THURSDAY (for Junior Girl Scouts and Program Aides only)
+∗ OVERNIGHT THURSDAY (for Junior Girl Scouts and Camp Arequipa Aides only)

 On Thursday, after the busses leave with the younger campers, the older girls (entering grade 5 and above) stay in camp.
 They get an extra swim in the pool and have dinner.
 Afterwards, they may do a service project or badge work, take a night hike, listen to a storyteller, sing songs, and end the evening by sleeping under the stars in the meadow.